 Pterygium is also known as surfer’s eye because it can be caused by excessive exposure to sun and wind.
 Doctors suspect that UV rays and wind can cause chronic eye irritation from dry climates and dust, resulting in the condition.

 If you experience any of the symptoms of a pterygium – or if you have frequent exposure to sun and wind – be sure to contact your doctor immediately.
 If left unattended, this growth can lead to severe scarring on your cornea, which can ultimately cause vision loss.
 Although you may not be able to see any visible signs of pterygium, your doctor can detect the condition during a routine eye exam.

 Your doctor will likely prescribe a lubricant or eye drops to reduce swelling, redness and other symptoms you may be experiencing if you have a mild case.
 If the pterygium is large and causing painful symptoms, your doctor may recommend surgical removal to keep it from burdening your sight.
-This can be done in the doctor’s office or an operating room setting.

 During the surgery, your eyelids will be kept open with a lid holder, and anesthetic eye drops will be used so you won’t feel any pain while the growth is removed.
 The procedure will only take about 30 minutes.
 You won’t be able to drive after surgery, so be sure to arrange a ride.